woodpjames/CS1632_Spring2021/exercises/1/README.md

 ## Description

-For this exercise, you and your partner will determine a test plan for the simple simulator GoatGoatCar, based on the requirements listed.
-There should be at least 6 test cases altogether.
-Test cases should mention all necessary preconditions, execution steps, and postconditions.
-Additionally, a traceability matrix showing the mapping of test cases to requirements is required.
+For this exercise, you and your partner will determine a **test plan** for the simple simulator GoatGoatCar, based on the requirements listed.

+* There should be at least **6 test cases** altogether.
+* Test cases should have unambiguous preconditions, execution steps, and postconditions.
+Remember, a test case should be **reproducible** no matter who is doing the testing and should be executable **independent** of one other.
+* The test plan should include a **traceability matrix** showing the mapping of test cases to requirements.
+The traceability matrix should **cover all requirements** for good test coverage.

-There are several known defects in the software (10 at last count); try to find and report on at least two.
+You will execute the above test plan to find defects in the software.
+There are several known defects (10 at last count); try to find and report on at least two.

-It is expected that you execute the test plan in order to find the defects, but you may find it useful to initially do some exploratory testing to determine how the system works.
-While you are not expected to find *all* of the defects, a reasonable test plan should definitely find at least two.
-This is an intentionally target-rich environment.

-You may ask me any questions you may have during class.
-It's not scored.
-Ask me anything.
+You may find it useful to initially do some **exploratory testing** to determine how the system works before coming up with a test plan.
+Exploring the software will give you a good feel of which test cases to add and which ones are likely fo uncover defects.
+A good test plan has edge cases and corner cases as well as base cases.

 ## Creating a Test Plan